Master of Architecture

 - Deadlines The application deadline for this program is earlier than the Graduate College deadline; for information about current deadlines, please see the School of Architecture website.

 The requirements for the degree vary according to the student’s previous studies and level of preparation.
 At the time of admission, the School of Architecture will specify the level of the program to which each applicant has been admitted.
 In addition to the Graduate College minimum requirements, students must meet the following program requirements:

-- Minimum Semester Hours Required 64–100, depending on the student's level of preparation
+- Minimum Semester Hours Required 64–100, depending on the student's level of preparation and prior education

 - Course Work At least 24 hours must be at the 500-level in architecture